 This Storage Policy (“Policy”) is incorporated into the Amplifier terms of service as published on the Amplifier website (“Terms”).
 The Terms shall control in the event of any conflict or inconsistency between this Policy and the Terms.
 All capitalized terms not otherwise defined in this Policy will have the meaning given them in the Terms.

 1. Suitability of Storage.
-You stipulate that Amplifier’s current facility at 800 Interchange, Suite 102, Austin, Texas 78721 is suitable for storage of Client Inventory.
-You are aware that Amplifier’s facility is not climate controlled and space that is climate controlled.
+You stipulate that Amplifier’s facility is suitable for storage of Client Inventory.
+You are aware that Amplifier’s facility offers space that is not climate controlled and space that is climate controlled.
 You agree that it is your responsibility to inform Amplifier of the climate needs of Client Inventory, and you agree not to hold Amplifier liable for any effect on Client Inventory related to environmental conditions in Amplifier’s facility.
 By default, Amplifier will assume your inventory should be stored in non-climate-controlled locations unless you inform Amplifier otherwise.